SJ23 Tech Tip F06, (Updated 2024-06-21) Art Brown, Glen Moore, Bob Schimmel & "Merlin". | |||||||||||||

 did with its ballasted

 swing board.
 Although even an SJ23 has its limits.
-Tacking and tracking are both valuable performance assets when the homeward leg is
+Tacking and tracking are both valuable performance assets when shelter or the homeward leg is

 upwind!
 To get maximum upwind drive from the jib, the